mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 For train test split, do not forget that we cannot do a random split for time-series data.
-We use ONLY the earlier part of data for training and the later parts of data for testing given a cut-off point.
-Here, let's use 2019/1/1 as our cut-off point.
+We use ONLY the earlier part of data for training and the later part of data for testing given a cut-off point.
+Here, we use 2019/1/1 as our cut-off point.

 ```python